 The Bank of America® Business Advantage Cash Rewards Mastercard® credit card isn't a charge card like the Business Green Rewards Card from American Express, and also unlike the American Express card, there is no annual fee.
 Bank of America® cardholders earn cash back rather than points with their purchases: 3% at gas stations (default), office supply stores, on travel, TV/telecom and wireless, computer services or business consulting; 2% cash back on dining (for the first $50,000 in combined choice category/dining purchases each calendar year 1% thereafter); and 1% cash back on all other purchases.
 New cardholders can earn a $300 statement credit by making $3,000 in purchases within the first 90 days of card ownership.

-Both cards offer an annual fee waiver the first year before $95 annual fees kick in.
 Unlike the American Express card, Capital One customers earn cash back, rather than points toward purchases, making it simpler.
 Capital One® Spark® Cash for Business cardholders earn an unlimited 2 percent cash back on all purchases, which could add up to thousands of dollars to pour back into their business.

 Plus, new cardholders can earn a one-time $500 cash bonus after spending $4,500 within the first three months.